U.S. College Counseling

 The College Counseling Office assists students in the identification of and application to summer programs which are held on U.S. college campuses or private schools and focus on STEM, leadership, agriculture, and ESL instruction.
 Students attending these programs are immersed in American culture and improve their English skills, all while sampling the American educational system before deciding to attend an undergraduate institution for study.
 These summer programs enrich students’ academic profiles, exposing them to the rigor of college level courses and the expectations of U.S. college professors, while making meaningful connections with an international student body.

-Over the past few years, more than 100 AFS students have attended summer programs at the following institutions: Camp Rising Sun, Cushing Academy, Earlham College, McNeese State University, Northfield Mount Hermon, The Putney School, Smith College, St. Cloud State University, University of Michigan, and Worcester Polytechnic Institute, participating in courses on academic writing, STEM research, public speaking, and much more.
+Over the past few years, more than 100 AFS students have attended summer programs at the following organizations and institutions: 4H, Camp Rising Sun, Cushing Academy, Earlham College, Encampment for Citizenship, Kenyon College, McNeese State University, Northfield Mount Hermon, The Putney School, Smith College, St. Cloud State University, University of Michigan, Wheaton College, and Worcester Polytechnic Institute, participating in courses on academic writing, STEM research, public speaking, and much more.
 The AFS College Counseling Office also connects students to independent professionals in the STEM or agricultural sector for summer internship opportunities, such as the Open Source Ecology network.

 The AFS College Counseling Office supports students in the application process to these summer opportunities.
 Prior to departure, students attend a culture awareness seminar familiarizing them with American lifestyle, appropriate study skills, and defining expectations.